FbW-E04-1/ClassBook/05_BE/2022-02-02-email/exercise/password-reset.md

 # Password Reset

+Scenario: user forgot password

-Implement a process that allows the user to reset the password.
+Implement a process that allows this user to reset the password.

 ## Plan the Solution
 Illustrate it with a diagram which includes the following parts: